The most common mistakes in mentoring programmes

 FUF Reviews

-Foul-up factors are the gremlins that bedevil every complex system.
+Foul-up factors (FUF’s) are the gremlins that bedevil every complex system.
 A simple way to explore FUFs is to draw a schematic model of the key business processes.
 (The principle can be used at every level from organisational and functional to project management or individual service tasks.)
-In many healthcare organisations, the system has three levels:...
+In many healthcare organisations, the system has three (more…)

 How effective are your team meetings?